Addicted? Start Here.

 📍 Find meetings near you: https://www.aa.org/find-aa

-Many people come in unsure if this will work for them—and find something they didn’t expect: connection, relief, and a path forward.
+Many people come in unsure and skeptical if this will work for them—and find something they didn’t expect: connection, relief, and a path forward.
 The 12 Steps are not about being perfect.
 They’re about progress, one day at a time, with support.

 "Why not give it a try?
 We can always refund your misery."